lmirosevic/GBStorage/README.md

 When using namespaces, if you mutate an object which has been cached in multiple namespaces, all namespaces will see the new value (again because it simply holds a strong pointer to it).

 Objects which you pass to `GBStorageController` must conform to the `NSCoding` protocol.
-This is so that objects can be serialised to disk.
+Alternatively you can provide your own serialiser and deserialiser if you want, e.g. for images or json.

 Naming
 ------------